nwoodr94/python-projects/science/README.md

-This is a repository to host hobby projects I'm interested in
+These projects are works in progress